Tuesday, May 10, 2016

 Watching for the Turtles

-We walked deeper into the woods where we saw signs that listed the different creatures, plants, and trees that we might see.
+We walked deeper into the woods, where we saw signs listing the different creatures, plants, and trees we might see.

-The grandkids discovered some of the metal art that was displayed in the park, to bring a bit of culture into the park.
+The grandkids discovered some of the metal art displayed in the park, bringing a bit of culture to the park.

 Discovering Art